stolinski/level-up-meteor-react-base/README.md

 #### Q - Do I have to use Stylus?
 A - Nope!
 Although it's awesome and I've included some pre-made goodies in there.

+#### I hate the choices you made.
+A - It's cool, we can still be friends.

 ## Improvements

 I can assure you that many are coming, but if you want to let me know of something that you think is terrible, please leave a message in the issue queue and I'll let you know if I'm aware of the issue or not.